phaverty/RLEVectors.jl/README.md

-# RleVectors
+# RLEVectors

-`RleVectors` is an alternate implementation of the Rle type from Bioconductor's IRanges package by H. Pages, P. Aboyoun and
+`RLEVectors` is an alternate implementation of the Rle type from Bioconductor's IRanges package by H. Pages, P. Aboyoun and
 M. Lawrence.
 RleVectors represent a vector with repeated values as the ordered set of values and repeat extents.
 In the field of genomics,